nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. When the `Logic` is called upon to execute `delete task m/CS2103 ti/T1`, it uses the `TeachingAssistantBuddyParser` class to parse the user command.
 2. The `TeachingAssistantBuddyParser` parses the first command word `delete`, and pass the rest of the input to a `DeleteCommandParser`.
-3. The `DeleteCommandParser` then figures out the type of object to delete, in this case a `Task` object as indicated by `student`.
+3. The `DeleteTaskCommandParser` then figures out the type of object to delete, in this case a `Task` object as indicated by `task`.
 4. The `DeleteStudentCommandParser` will wrap the module name in a `ModuleName` object and the task ID in a `TaskId` object and pass them into a `DeleteTaskCommand`.
 5. This results in a `DeleteTaskCommand` object (which is a subclass of `DeleteCommand`), which is executed by the `Logic Manager`.
 6. The `DeleteTaskCommand` communicates with the `Model` when it is executed.